+Future changes to the FDIC assessment rate could adversely affect our earnings.
 The amount of premiums that we are required to pay for FDIC insurance is generally beyond our control.
 If there are additional bank or financial institution failures, if our risk classification changes, or the method for calculating premiums change, this may impact assessment rates which may have a material and adverse effect on our earnings and could have a material adverse effect on the value of, or market for, our common stock.

 The impact of the Basel III capital standards imposed enhanced capital adequacy standards on us.
-In June 2013, federal banking regulators jointly issued the New Capital Rules, which were based upon Basel III.
-The rules impose new capital requirements and implement Section 171 of Dodd-Frank.
+In June 2013, federal banking regulators jointly issued rules that impose new capital requirements.
 The new rules became effective for the Company and Bank on January 1, 2015, and are subject to a multi-year phase in.
 Among other things, the rules require that we maintain a Common Equity Tier 1 capital ratio of 4.5%, a Tier 1 capital ratio of 6%, a total capital ratio of 8%, and a Tier 1 leverage ratio of 4%.
-In addition, we have to maintain an additional capital conservation buffer of 2.5% of total risk weighted assets or be subject to limitations on dividends and other capital distributions, as well as limiting discretionary bonus payments to executive officers.
-When the buffer is fully-phased in, the minimum capital plus capital conservation buffer ratio will be Common Equity Tier 1 capital ratio of 7.0%, Tier 1 capital ratio of 8.5%, and total capital ratio of 10.5%.
+In addition, as of January 1, 2019, we have to maintain an additional capital conservation buffer of 2.5% of total risk weighted assets or be subject to limitations on dividends and other capital distributions, as well as limiting discretionary bonus payments to executive officers.
+Therefore, the minimum capital plus capital conservation buffer ratio is a Common Equity Tier 1 capital ratio of 7.0%, Tier 1 capital ratio of 8.5%, and total capital ratio of 10.5%.
 The rules also restrict grandfathered trust preferred securities from comprising more than 25% of Tier 1 capital.
 If an institution grows above \$15 billion as a result of an acquisition, or organically grows above \$15 billion and then makes an acquisition, the combined trust preferred issuances would be eliminated from Tier 1 capital.
 The application of more stringent capital requirements could, among other things, result in lower returns on invested capital and result in regulatory actions if we were to be unable to comply with such requirements.
 In addition, more stringent capital requirements could require us to raise additional capital on terms which may not be favorable.